Karume-lab/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5 -> Display the first 10 lines
 6 -> Displays the third line of the file
 7 -> Creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line 8 -> Writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
-If the file ls_cwd_content does not exist, create it.
+If the file ls_cwd_content does not exist, create it
-9 ->
+9 -> Duplicates the last line of the file
+10 ->